-The following document will serve as a policy for MIP faculty and all students working towards their degree(s) (MS and/or Ph.D.) in our department.
+The following document will serve as a policy for MIP faculty and all students working towards their Ph.D degree in our department.
 The general requirements for graduation from LSU Health Sciences Center are stated in the LSU Health Sciences Catalog, and these requirements must be met before the department can sponsor a candidate for a degree.
-The Department of Microbiology, Immunology, and Parasitology has established additional criteria for receiving a graduate degree as specified below.
+The Department of Microbiology, Immunology, and Parasitology has established additional criteria from receiving a graduate degree.
+These requirements are specified below.